ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 The WT_MAX_DATA capsule defines special intermediary handling, as described in
 {{Section 3.2 of HTTP-DATAGRAM}}.
-Intermedaries MUST consume WT_MAX_DATA capsules for flow control purposes and MUST generate and send approrpiate flow control signals for their limits; see {{flow-control-intermediaries}}.
+Intermedaries MUST consume WT_MAX_DATA capsules for flow control purposes and MUST generate and send appropriate flow control signals for their limits; see {{flow-control-intermediaries}}.

 ## WT_MAX_STREAM_DATA Capsule {#WT_MAX_STREAM_DATA}